 Integration Patterns

 Salesforce defines six canonical integration patterns.
-Every CTA scenario requires you to select and justify the right pattern for each integration touchpoint.
-This page covers all six patterns with sequence diagrams, selection criteria, and the trade-offs that matter at the review board.
+Every CTA scenario requires selecting and justifying the right pattern for each integration touchpoint.
+All six are covered here with sequence diagrams, selection criteria, and the trade-offs that matter at the review board.

 Highest failure domain

-Integration is the domain where CTA candidates fail most often.
+Integration is where CTA candidates fail most often.
 The review board expects you to name the pattern, justify it against alternatives, address error handling, and explain the timing (real-time vs near-real-time vs batch).
-Vague answers like “we’ll use an API” will cost you points.
+Vague answers like “we’ll use an API” cost points.

 The Six Patterns at a Glance